uw-hai/crowdjs-server/README.md

 ## Usage
 - First, create an account and login by going to `server_url/register` and `server_url/login`.
 You will receive an API Token as well as a requester_id.
 - Next, make a PUT request to `server_url/tasks` to insert your task (consisting of 1 or more questions) into the database.
 This step requires your credentials.
-When inserting a task, you can include a function that will be called every time an answer is submitted.
-You can use this function to create new questions and remove old questions.
-Keep in mind this function will always be called, unless you specify otherwise, even if the answer submitted is for a question that has already been removed.
-See the documentation for more details.
 - To query the next question a worker should answer, make a GET request to `server_url/assign_next_question`.
 - To insert an answer into the database, make a PUT request to `server_url/answers`.
 - See the documentation for more details about how to make the requests.

+## Workflow Management
+- When inserting a task, you may include a function (as a string) that will be called every time an answer is submitted by a worker.
+You can use this function to create new questions and remove old questions.
+Keep in mind this function will always be called, unless you specify otherwise (when making a put request to `/answers`), even if the answer submitted is for a question that has already been removed.
+- Inside this function, the function may modify two variables: `new_questions`, which is a python list that contains a list of new questions you want added to your task, and `old_question_budget`, an integer that you can set that allows you to mutate the budget of the question that was just answered.
+(Setting it to 0 effectively prevents workers from seeing this question).